perladvent/perldotcom/content/article/_pub_2004_06_04_recorder.md

 better.
 However, writing test scripts by hand can be tedious and prone to errors.
 You're more likely to write tests if it's easy to do so.
-The biggest obstacle to testing shouldn't be the mechanics of getting the tests written â it should be figuring out what needs to be tested, and how best to test it.
+The biggest obstacle to testing shouldn't be the mechanics of getting the tests written — it should be figuring out what needs to be tested, and how best to test it.

 Part of your test suite should be devoted to testing things the way the